-The Wallich is launching a new campaign exploring the issues of crisis mental health, homelessness and co-occurring substance use in Wales.
+The Wallich has launched a new campaign exploring the issues of crisis mental health, homelessness and co-occurring substance use in Wales.

 During the early pandemic, between March and October 2020, our specially trained support staff helped more than 4,000 people experiencing homelessness.